 The City of Santa Fe's Public Utility Billing Division will consider adjusting customer utility services accounts when a customer experiences higher water consumption than usual due to a water leak, theft, or vandalism and results from conditions beyond the customer's reasonable control or knowledge.

-- Only one (1) leak adjustment will be authorized each calendar year.
+- Only one (1) leak adjustment will be authorized within a 12-month period.

 - An adjustment is limited to one (1) monthly billing period.

 - The customer remains responsible for all water consumption, and in the case of an adjustment approval, the customer will pay for the water consumed at the lowest billing rate.

 - Continuing leaks and or high consumption subject an account to disconnection of water service pursuant to City of Santa Fe Municipal Code § 25-3 and § 25 Exhibit A, Rule 9d.

 - Should the party in control of the property fail to repair a leak within a reasonable time period as determined by the City, no adjustment will be granted and City may discontinue water service pursuant to § 25.

 - Customers may submit a Water Leak Adjustment Application only when the continuous water flow associated with a leak, vandalism or water theft has stopped.
 A leak must be repaired, and in the case of theft or vandalism, the customer must file a police report and take action to reduce the likelihood of future theft or vandalism.